-The Integrity function is established to act as a central coordinator for PMB to prevent fraud, corruption, and other prohibited practices as well as to establish integrity-related policies and procedures within PMB.
+The Integrity function is established to act as a central coordinator for PMB to prevent fraud, corruption, and other prohibited practices as well as to establish integrityrelated policies and procedures within PMB.

-The Integrity function is positioned independently from other Business Functions it supervises and has a direct reporting line to the Board Governance, Risk & Sustainability Committee ("BGRSC") through the Chief Governance and Risk Officer ("CGRO") and has an indirect reporting line to the Managing Director ("MD").
+The Integrity function is positioned from independently other Business Functions it supervises and has a direct reporting line to the Board Governance, Risk Sustainability Committee ("BGRSC") & through the Chief Governance and Risk Officer ("CGRO") and has an indirect reporting line to the Managing Director ("MD").

-function shall The Integrity ensure continuous integrity culture be embedded throughout the organisation by conducting regular training to all PMB personnel and developing communication be to disseminated to personnel, business associates, and third parties.
+The Integrity function shall ensure continuous integrity culture be embedded throughout the organisation by conducting regular training to all PMB personnel and developing communication be to disseminated to personnel, business associates, and third parties.